linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 ### 4.4.3 Assets with convenience yield

 Even for assets such as cryptocurrencies that do seem to be candidate examples for pure asset price bubbles,  there may be a different explanation why they fetch prices substantially above zero.
-An asset may provide non-monetary intangible benefits that support its value in similar ways as dividends and interest payments do for most assets.
+An asset may provide non-monetary [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] benefits that support its value in similar ways as dividends and interest payments do for most assets.

 One example is fiat money.
 People are willing to hold certain amounts of paper money or deposits in low-yielding checking accounts despite the fact that the rate of return on these money holdings is smaller than the risk-free rate they could earn by investing in government treasury bills instead.
 They do so because holding a certain amount of balances in highly liquid form has convenience benefits: it can be used for transactions instantly.
 For this reason,  such benefits are called a convenience yield.